kedarinapavlikova/claude-skills/README.md

 |---|---|
 | [prompt-efficiency-coach](./prompt-efficiency-coach.skill) | Passively monitors your chat for token waste and surfaces a one-line nudge when it spots something.
 Also does on-demand workflow reviews. |

+> To install: click the skill link → **Raw** → Save As → upload to Claude via Settings → Skills.

 More coming — contributions welcome.

 ---